 Little and often

-Pick activities that you like and start by doing what you can, at least 10 minutes at a time.
+Pick activities that you like and start by doing what you can, even 5 minutes of physical activity has real health benefits.
 Every bit adds up, and the health benefits increase as you spend more time being active.
 If one activity, like swimming, doesn’t appeal to you, find something that does.
 The point is to get out there and move!

 Make it part of your day

 Try to find things that you can easily add into your existing routine.
-Even getting off the bus one stop early or parking the car further from the store will get you moving.
+Even choosing to take the stairs instead of the elevators or escalators will get you moving.
 The key thing is not to overdo it and to rest if you feel breathless.